ctrlaltdeleon/infinitygauntlet/journal/journal-2021.md

   - Brandon, Will, and Kalani hopped in one at a time in the order and liked the game.
 # April 22 2021

-- In `Git`, how do you check the amount of commits on a branch that has been worked on?
+- In `Git`, how does one check the amount of commits on a branch that has been worked on?
   - `git rev-list --count HEAD^%YOUR-BRANCH-NAME%

 # April 21 2021